aljylany/yukibot6059/replit.md

 # Overview

-This project is an economic simulation game implemented as a Telegram bot using `aiogram`, designed specifically for the Arabic-speaking community.
-It offers a comprehensive virtual economy where users can engage in banking, real estate, stock trading, farming, and player-vs-player theft.
-The bot aims to provide an immersive gaming experience within Telegram groups, fostering a dynamic in-game economy.
-The architecture is modular for scalability and maintainability, with data persistence managed by SQLite.
-The overarching ambition is to create a captivating virtual world supporting a large Arabic-speaking user base.
+This project is an advanced Arabic-language Telegram economic simulation bot named "يوكي" (Yuki) with enhanced interactive features.
+The bot includes a comprehensive virtual economy with banking, real estate, stock trading, farming, and player-vs-player systems.
+Recent enhancements focus on bot personality protection, custom command systems for authorized users, music search functionality across multiple platforms, and automated responses to specific triggers.
+The architecture remains modular with new security and entertainment systems integrated.

 # User Preferences